Horse country drive near Lexington Kentucky

 The crown jewel of horse country drives is Old Frankfort Pike, which runs from the western edge of Lexington all the way to Frankfort.
 This road has been called one of the most beautiful drives in America by multiple publications, and once you are on it, you will understand why.
 The road is narrow and winding, lined with dry stacked stone fences that were built by hand in the 1800s.
 On both sides you will see some of the most famous thoroughbred farms in the world.

-Start at the intersection of Old Frankfort Pike and Versailles Road near Keeneland and head west.
-Within minutes you are in the heart of horse country.
+Start at the Secretariat statue (photo opportunity but watch for traffic) roundabout where Old Frankfort Pike meets Alexandria Drive on the west side of Lexington, then head west.
+The bronze statue of Secretariat in the middle of the roundabout is worth a slow look on its own.
+From there, within minutes you are in the heart of horse country.
 The farms here are not just pretty.
 They are where champions are raised.
 You will pass the entrances to farms where Kentucky Derby winners were bred and trained.

 Paris Pike and Claiborne Farm